-If you like this approach to clean sounds, be sure to check the beyond vintage feel by taking this scheme a step further and selecting SPONGY on the A.C.
+And if you like this approach to clean sounds, be sure to check the beyond vintage feel by taking this scheme a step further and selecting SPONGY on the A.C.
 POWER SELECT switch and knocking the A.C. down for a truly soupy vibe.
-Whether you choose to utilize TWEED for these lower headroom retro applications or, you want a sweet clipped sound with just a bit more resiliency, this mode is a wonderful voice for any style of clean playing or soft clip soloing.
+Whether you choose to utilize TWEED for these lower headroom retro applications or, you want a high headroom sound with just a bit more resiliency, this mode is a wonderful voice for any style of clean playing.